Coding for the Load-test

 In order to make load requests have realistic pacing, BrowserUp uses a “think_time” setting for each Profile (see here).
 The think_time setting, which represents the number of seconds to sleep between each step (in a browser a step might be a page load, in an API test, a Request, for example)

 Your test is responsible for implementing the code that sleeps.
-Typically, in pseudo code, this is something like:

 • Do something